kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 Health page (zero-bundle) for CI:
 - http://localhost:3000/healthz.html
 - Or set REACT_APP_HEALTHCHECK_PATH to a custom path
+- If webpack dev server cannot start in tight memory, scripts automatically fall back to the static server while still serving this endpoint.

 This endpoint is served statically from public/healthz.html so it returns even if the React app bundle hasn't finished loading yet.